praneeth0810/praneeth0810/README.md

 ##

 ## Academic Contributions 📚
-As a Graduate Teaching Assistant, I have been instrumental in mentoring over 50 students each semester, helping them master complex concepts in data management and visualization.
+As a Graduate Research Assistant, I have been instrumental in designing production-grade data systems supporting analytics, machine learning, and usability research.
 ## Professional Impact 🧑🏽‍💻
 My tenure at Cognizant Technology Solutions was marked by significant improvements in system efficiencies—enhancing billing accuracy by 15% and reducing processing times by 20% through strategic automation and system enhancements.

 ## Location
-🌍 I'm based in the United States
+🌍 I'm based in the Salt Lake City, United States

 ## Contact
 ✉️ You can reach me at [praneethchavva06@gmail.com](mailto:praneethchavva06@gmail.com)